 Perhaps Americans should not have been surprised to be attacked by the Japanese at Pearl Harbor.
-We had certainly put them into an impossible diplomatic situation.
+We had certainly put them into an impossible situation.
 There was no way for the military leaders in Tokyo to accept American demands and save face.

 Was neutrality and getting ready for war slowly the right idea?
 Should the United States have decided to fight the Axis first instead of waiting to be attacked?